arkency/posts/posts/2014-03-20-pdf-in-rails-without-controllers.md

 end
 ```

-I was a bit speachless.
+I was a bit speechless.
 Calling controller out of HTTP request/response
 loop sounds like an odd thing to do.
 I had to investigate and refactor.

 <!-- more -->